-The History of Third-World Countries
+The History Of Third-World Countries

-- Economic instability
+- Economic instability…

-- High poverty rates
+- High poverty rates…

-- The absence of basic necessary human resources, and
+- The absence of necessary human resources…

 - Non-industrialized or newly industrialized commerce.

-Is Panama Considered a Third-World Country?
+Is Panama Considered A Third-World Country?

-Most people are familiar with Panama because of the famous and prosperous Panama Canal.
-The toll revenue received from the ships passing through the canal make up a large portion of Panama’s GDP.
-Due to other important business sectors include banking, commerce, and tourism, Panama is considered a World Bank high-income country.
+Most people are familiar with Panama because of the prosperousPanama Canal.
+The toll revenue generated from ships passing through the Canal makes up a large portion of Panama’s GDP.
+This combined with the country’s other business sectors, like banking, commerce, and tourism, qualifies Panama as a World Bank high-income nation.

-Focus On Education and Transportation
+Focus On Education And Transportation

-The education system has also improved dramatically and as of 2018, the literacy rate for the country was 95.41% of the population.
-Education is required for all children in Panama from age four through fifteen and enrollment is increasing at each level, but especially at the higher levels of education.
+The education system has improved and as of 2019, the national literacy rate was 95.7%.
+Education is mandatory for all children ages 4 to 15 and enrollment is increasing, especially at the higher levels of education.

-In the transportation sector, Tocumen International Airport is Central America’s largest airport and a major hub for Copa Airlines among other airlines.
-Around the larger cities, the roads are paved and you’ll find four-lane highways inPanama City.
+Tocumen International Airport is Central America’s largest airport and a major hub for Copa Airlines and others.
+In the larger cities, the roads are paved and you’ll find four-lane highways inPanama City.